-6. Investment in Joint Venture
+5. Investment in Joint Venture

-In September 2010, the Company entered into a joint venture arrangement with Wah Kwong Maritime Transport Holdings Limited (or Wah Kwong), to have a VLCC newbuilding constructed, managed and chartered to third parties.
+The Company has a joint venture arrangement with Wah Kwong Maritime Transport Holdings Limited (or Wah Kwong).
 The Company has a 50% economic interest in the joint venture, which is jointly controlled by the Company and Wah Kwong.
-The VLCC has an estimated purchase price of approximately \$98 million (of which the Company's 50% portion is \$49 million), excluding capitalized interest and other miscellaneous construction costs.
-The vessel is scheduled to be delivered in June, 2013.
-An unrelated party has agreed to time-charter the vessel following its delivery for a term of five years at a fixed daily rate and an additional amount if the daily rate of any sub-charter earned by the unrelated party exceeds a certain threshold.
+A VLCC, the Hong Kong Spirit, owned by the joint venture was delivered on June 14, 2013 and commenced its five-year time-charter-out contract shortly thereafter, where it earns a fixed daily rate and an additional amount if the daily rate of any sub-charter earned exceeds a certain threshold.
+The Company's share of the joint venture's net income for the year ended December 31, 2013 was \$0.9 million.